 Beatrice Arthur: My blond beehive suits my skin tone and my personality, I believe. being an artist has given me the liberty to wear my hair whichever way I choose.
-The blond coiffure has made me standout for years in a conservative place like Ghana, makes me stand out in a crowd.
+The blond coiffure has made me stand out for years in a conservative place like Ghana, makes me stand out in a crowd.
 Never being one who desired to blend in the crowd, the staring and gawking and commentaries never bothered me for a second.
 On the contrary, they served as a source of permanent amusement and entertainment.
-Over the years I have registered all types of expressions on people’s faces, shock, horror, confusion and mere stupefaction.
+Over the years I have registered all types of expressions on people’s faces, shock, horror, confusion, and mere stupefaction.
 I wish I had filmed it!

 Interestingly, in recent times, the very aspect of my style that disturbed this conservative Ghanaian society has become one of the things most of my compatriots like about me a lot.
-I get many compliments lately from elderly people on the streets, in office, banks etc. Even the fact that my sides are shaved does not perturb them anymore.
+I get many compliments lately from elderly people on the streets, in offices, banks, etc. Even the fact that my sides are shaved does not perturb them anymore.
 Times have really changed in Ghana and my hair has served as a barometer to measure the extent of the evolution in attitudes.

-I get stopped often by Police officers at check points only to be told “Madam I like your hair!
+I get stopped often by Police officers at checkpoints only to be told “Madam I like your hair!
 Can I bring my wife so you do the same on her head?”
 Now, how sweet is that?!
-I like very much the fact that i put smiles on people’s faces with my “eccentric” hair.
+I like very much the fact that I put smiles on people’s faces with my “eccentric” hair.
 To me, am just being my funky self.
-Initially I might have set out to shock this very conservative society but it stopped being about that a long time ago.
+Initially, I might have set out to shock this very conservative society but it stopped being about that a long time ago.
 My hair is not an affront.
-Its a personal style statement.
+It’s a personal style statement.

-I wonder….Would Mr Ernest Adjovi had ever even invited me to the KORA Fashion Competition in Sun City in 2001, which I won, had he not noticed my funkadelic hair in Paris?
+I wonder…Would Mr. Ernest Adjovi had ever even invited me to the KORA Fashion Competition in Sun City in 2001, which I won, had he not noticed my funkadelic hair in Paris?